Friday, September 20, 2024

 3000 BCE: past tense; Proto-Indo-European (PIE) language to which English belongs.

-All extant European languages, save Basque, Finnish, Magyar, and Estonian, below to one of eight contemporary main branches of Indo-European: Albanian, Armenian, Balto-Slavic, Celtic, Germanic, hellenic, Indo-Iranian, and Italic.
+All extant European languages, save Basque, Finnish, Magyar, and Estonian, belong to one of eight contemporary main branches of Indo-European: Albanian, Armenian, Balto-Slavic, Celtic, Germanic, Hellenic, Indo-Iranian, and Italic.

 Note: